MBII-Galactic-Conquest/customassets/README.md

 # customassets
-A repository where the project's custom assets are submitted through the use of pull requests, and fair image licensing.
+A repository where the project's custom assets are submitted through the use of pull requests, and fair usage licensing.

 ## Licensing